 Prior to 2018, Section 162(m) of the Internal Revenue Code ("Section 162(m)") limited the annual tax deduction to U.S. \$1,000,000 for compensation paid by a publicly held company to its Chief Executive Officer and each of its three other most highly compensated Named Executive Officers other than the Chief Financial Officer, unless the compensation was designed to meet certain performance-based requirements.
 Under the Tax Cuts and Jobs Act of 2017 (the "2017 Tax Act"), effective for our taxable year beginning January 1, 2018, the exception under Section 162(m) for performance-based compensation is no longer available, subject to transition relief for certain grandfathered arrangements in effect as of November 2, 2017.
-In addition, the "covered employees" subject to Section 162(m) limitations will be expanded to include our Chief Financial Officer, and once one of our Named Executive Officers is considered a covered employee for 2017 or later, the Named Executive Officer will remain a covered employee so long as he or she receives compensation from the Company.
-To the extent practicable, we intend to preserve future deductions related to existing compensation arrangements that are eligible for transition relief under the 2017 Tax Act, but we reserve the right to use our judgment to authorize compensation payments that are not deductible under Section 162(m) when we believe that such payments are appropriate and in the best interest of shareholders, after taking into consideration changing business conditions or the executive's individual performance and/or changes in specific job duties and responsibilities.
+In addition, the "covered employees" subject to Section 162(m) limitations will be expanded to include our Chief Financial Officer, and once one of our Named Executive Officers is considered a covered employee for 2017 or later, the Named Executive Officer will remain a covered employee so long as he or she receives compensation arrangements that are eligible for transition relief under the 2017 Tax Act, but we reserve the right to use our judgment to authorize compensation payments that are not deductible under Section 162(m) when we believe that such payments are appropriate and in the best interest of shareholders, after taking into consideration changing business conditions or the executive's individual performance and/or changes in specific job duties and responsibilities.